revaturelabs/hydra-skills-service/README.md

 This repository began life as a clone of Caliber's [CategoryRepositoryService](https://github.com/revaturelabs/caliber/tree/MSA/CategoryRepositoryService), using Caliber's .gitignore.
-It is due to be merged with Assignforce's [skillService](https://github.com/revaturelabs/assignforce-ms-ecosystem/tree/skillService) ([skillService-development](https://github.com/revaturelabs/assignforce-ms-ecosystem/tree/skillService-development) for the up-to-date work) as this new, common Skills service.
+Then, Assignforce's [skillService](https://github.com/revaturelabs/assignforce-ms-ecosystem/tree/skillService) ([skillService-development](https://github.com/revaturelabs/assignforce-ms-ecosystem/tree/skillService-development) for the up-to-date work) was merged into it as this new, common Skills service.

 The Skills service has services and a controller for CRUD operations between SimpleSkill beans and the database, as well as for composing those simple